 When an agent gets support from a loan officer beyond basic funding, a special synergy can happen.
 A successful partnership may come with benefits like:

-1. Increased business.
+1. Boosted business.

-“Hands down,” Bomar says.
-“The most important key to getting referrals is to provide a great experience.
-Partnering with a great lender is probably the most important way to ensure a consistent, lights-out experience for the homebuyer.”
-As Bomar explains, our world is transitioning more and more to an “experience economy.”
-People will forget a lot of things after they move into a house, he says, but they won’t forget how they felt.
+Hands down, the key to getting referrals is to provide an exceptional experience.
+Partnering with the right lender is probably the most important way to ensure a consistent, lights-out experience for every homebuyer.
+In all industries, our world runs on an “experience economy.”
+People may forget a lot of things after moving into a house, but they won’t forget how they felt.

-- Were we polite and encouraging?
+- Were we curteous and encouraging?